China or Japan: Which one is best for a holiday?

 • Sanrio Puroland: If you and your family love Hello Kitty, Pompom Purin and the gang, make a beeline to Sanrio Puroland.
 Dance along to shows, meet your favourite characters, and have lots of fun!

 • Tokyo Disney Resort: The jewel in the Disney Parks' crown, Tokyo Disney Resort’s two parks are unlike any other theme parks in the world.
-Expect incredible immersion, shows to rival Broadway, and more delicious snacks that you can shake a stick at (Pro tip: look out for the popcorn stands!)
+Expect incredible immersion, shows to rival Broadway, and more delicious snacks than you can shake a stick at (Pro tip: look out for the popcorn stands!)

 🕐 What to visit in China or Japan, depending on how long you’re travelling for